teodorlu/munit/README.md

 # μnit

-/A small library for arithmetic on numbers with units./ (Pronounced "munit")
+*A small library for arithmetic on numbers with units.*
+(Pronounced "munit")

 ## Design goals